Flova/ModernStineTheme/README.md

 Disclaimer: The theme is unofficial and at your own risk.

+Note: Some CSS is quite hacky and terrible due to the limitations of the original site.

 # Manual install
 If you haven't installed [Stylus](https://github.com/openstyles/stylus) install it in the browser of your choice.